gsamokovarov/pygmentize.me/Readme.md

 ## API

-Note that there are no trailing slashes at the end if the URL's.
+Note that there are no trailing slashes at the end of the URL's.

 **/api/formatter/:name**